AIoTwin/fl-orchestrator/tutorial/README.md

 Run all the following commands from that root directory.

+## Part 1.
+Running a Default Task - Performance Degradation
+Default setups show performance degradation when a new node is added to the cluster.
+The topology is illustrated below:

 ### Starting the orchestrator

 Position your terminal to the main directory of the HTTP server that exposes orchestrator functionalities and start the server: